junxit/us-congress-bills-109/bill.md

   - **(3)** the demonstration projects under subsection (e); and
   - **(4)** the analysis under subsection (f).
 - **(j)** *Reporting*
-  - **(1)** *In general* The Secretary shall submit to Congress an annual report that describes the results of carrying out this Act, including a synopsis of any independent review under subsection (i) and details of the manner and purposes for which funds are expended.
+  - **(1)** *In general* The Secretary shall submit to Congress an annual report that describes the results of carrying out this Act, including a synopsis of any independent review under subsection (I) and details of the manner and purposes for which funds are expended.
   - **(2)** *Public access* The Secretary shall facilitate public access to all information that results from carrying out this Act.
 - **(k)** *Authorization of appropriations*
   - **(1)** *In general* There are authorized to be appropriated to carry out this Act—